gitkailash/AWS-Three-Tier-Web-Architecture-Project/README.md

 - **Max:** 2
 ---

-Here are the troubleshooting steps for the entire process, written in a README format.
-You can add this section after your setup instructions.

----
-Here’s how you can write the testing step in a clear and concise manner:

 ### Testing Step: Verify Web Server Load Balancer

 1. Once the **WebTier-ASG** is created, locate the **Load Balancer DNS** from the AWS Management Console: